 Worldwide: the cost-controlled alternative

-Embry-Riddle Worldwide is the online and distance-learning campus, with around 30,000 part-time and full-time students.
-Tuition is charged at $390 per credit hour for undergraduate programmes, which works out to roughly $11,700 per year for a 30-credit full-time enrolment.
-Total annual cost with fees and books lands at $15,650.
-A four-year BS in Aeronautics from Worldwide runs $60,000 to $75,000 in total tuition and fees, with no room-and-board cost because students live wherever they live.
+Embry-Riddle Worldwide is the online and distance-learning campus, the largest of the three by enrolment.
+Undergraduate tuition is $542 per credit hour for 2026-27 ($250 per credit hour at the military rate), with the university's published full-time annual tuition basis at $13,008.
+A 120-credit BS in Aeronautics from Worldwide therefore runs roughly $65,000 in total tuition across the degree, with no room-and-board cost because students live wherever they live.

 The trade-off: Worldwide does not include flight training.
 A Worldwide student who wants to also become a pilot must arrange flight training separately at a local Part 141 school.
 The combined Worldwide + outside-flight-training cost runs $140,000 to $190,000 all-in, materially below Daytona / Prescott.
 The trade-off is the loss of R-ATP 1,000-hour eligibility (Worldwide does not qualify because the flight training is not delivered by the school), plus the loss of the cadet-programme on-campus recruiting access.